 Buy now: An Ember in the Ashes

 Alanna: The First Adventure

-Arya Stark fans will quickly find themselves getting attached to Alanna of Trebond—a girl of noble birth who disguises herself as a boy in order to become a knight—when they dive into this first installment in The Song of the Lioness Quartet.
+Arya Stark fans will quickly find themselves getting attached to Alanna of Trebond—a girl of noble birth who disguises herself as a boy in order to become a knight—when they dive into this first installment in The Song of the Lioness series.
 In fact, Tamora Pierce’s fierce young heroine may be one of the few who could give the younger Stark sister a run for her money.

-Described by Martin himself as “fantasy as it ought to be written,” Robin Hobb’s Farseer Trilogy features a protagonist with some striking similarities to the Stark children.
+Described by Martin himself as “fantasy as it ought to be written,” Robin Hobb’s Farseer trilogy features a protagonist with some striking similarities to the Stark children.
 As the “bastard” son of the noble Prince Chivalry, Fitz is rejected by not only his family, but the entire royal court.
 His only comfort growing up is his telepathic bond with animals, an old magic known as “The Wit.”
 But all that changes when Fitz enters into the king’s service and begins training in the ways of an assassin.